 Take some time to gain insight into the challenges angel investors are facing right now.
+This can help you with strategies for raising capital.
 It is often the case that they are taking stock of the portfolios they have already acquired and are examining them for their long-term viability.
 As this process unfolds, many are not taking on new projects.
 Those who are doing so are more risk averse than formerly, and the way to meet these increasingly more stringent criteria is to hone in on sustainable revenue streams.

 More than ever, investment partners want to work with businesses whose bottom line is secure and who have done their part to ensure continued revenue.
 Demonstrating your commitment to your client base and a solid ability to deliver products or services to meet demand is the most important thing you can do to convey stability.
 In addition, startups and angel investors alike are tending to connect with those whom they already know rather than branching out and forging new relationships.